asayers/recipes/food/oatmeal_and_raisin_cookies.md

 5. Mix in the sifted ingredients until just blended.
 6. Stir in the oats and raisins by hand using a wooden spoon.
-7. Drop cookie dough onto the prepared baking trays, with each cookie around 4 tablespoons of dough (for smaller cookies, drop 1 rounded tablespoonful and adjust baking time as necessary).
+7. Drop cookie dough onto the prepared baking trays, with each cookie around 4 teaspoons (1 tbsp) of dough.
 Do not flatten the dough.
 Cookies should be about 8cm apart.
 8. Bake for 15 to 17 minutes in the preheated oven, or until the edges are lightly toasted.
 Cool on baking trays for a few minutes before transferring to wire racks to cool completely.